Software Testing Knowledge Base

 Apache JMeter

 It is an open-source tool for performance testing mainly used for web applications.
-It has a convenient interface, offers integration with many other load testing tools.
-It supports various types of servers and multiple protocols.
-JMeter works on Windows, Mac, and Linux and has a large community that will gladly share a piece of advice whenever you need it.
+It has a convenient GUI-based interface, offers integration with many other load testing tools, and supports various types of servers and multiple protocols.
+JMeter works on Windows, Mac, and Linux and has one of the largest communities in the QA space.
+It remains the most widely used GUI-based load testing tool in 2026, particularly in teams that work with Java and need broad protocol coverage.

 Pricing: